isaacHagoel/svelte-dnd-action/README.md

 -   Supports advanced use-cases such as various flavours of copy-on-drag and custom drag handles (see examples below)
 -   Performant and small footprint (no external dependencies, no fluff code)
 -   Fully accessible (beta) - keyboard support, aria attributes and assistive instructions for screen readers

+### Why a svelte action rather than a higher order component?

+A custom action allows for a much more elegant API (no slot props thanks god) as well as more control. <br />
+If you prefer a generic dnd list component that accepts different child components as your abstraction, you can very easily wrap this library with one (see [here](https://svelte.dev/repl/028674733f67409c94bd52995d5906f1?version=3.31.0)).

 ### Installation